Engineering-Research-and-Development/true-connector/doc/traceability_matrix.md

 For issues that are currently reported, you can always check Security tab for specific subcomponent and in Dependabot section  find all opened issues.

+## GitHub issues made by end users

+As TrueConnector is an open-source project, we highly encourage end users to report any bugs they encounter.
+Our goal is to address and resolve these issues promptly.

+### 1. Initial Review
+- **Acknowledge the Issue**: Quickly acknowledge the new issue, ideally within 24-48 hours.
+  - Label the issue appropriately (e.g., bug, feature request, enhancement).
+  - Ask for more information if the issue is unclear or incomplete.

+### 2. Prioritization
+- **Assess Urgency and Impact**: Determine the issue's priority based on its urgency, impact on the project, and user needs.
+- **Set Milestones**: Assign the issue to a specific milestone if it aligns with project's roadmap and priorities.

+### 3. Planning
+- **Assign Responsibility**: Assign the issue to a team member who has the expertise and capacity to handle it.
+- **Estimate Timeline**: Provide an estimated timeline for when the issue might be addressed, if possible.

+### 4. Communication
+- **Keep Open Communication**: Update the issue thread with progress reports, questions, or requests for feedback.

+### 5. Fixing issue
+- **Implement Solution**: Resolve the issue through code changes, documentation updates, or other necessary actions.
+- **Code Review and Testing**: Ensure that any code changes are reviewed and tested thoroughly.
+- **Close with Explanation**: Once resolved, close the issue with a comment explaining the resolution or linking to the relevant pull request.

 ## Security issues implemented